 Traffic signs, lights and signals create order by indicating when to cross an intersection.
-This module discusses how to use these signals effectively.
+This module discusses how to use these signals effectively and the safety that "No Turn on Red" signs provide.

 Learning Objectives

 In this module, students will learn: